-1.2.1 CONFLICT MONITORING
+1.2.2 CONFLICT MONITORING

-The Signal Monitor is capable of monitoring 16 channels (2018ECL provides 18 channels).
-Each channel consists of a Green, Yellow, and Red field signal output.
-A Program Card is provided for assigning conflicting channels and inhibiting Yellow monitoring for required channels.
-The Signal Monitor detects the presence of conflicting Green or Yellow signals on the AC field terminations between any two or more channels assigned to conflict on the Program Card.
+The 2018KCL is capable of monitoring 18 channels.
+Each channel consists of a Green, Yellow, and Red field signal output at the field terminals.
+Programming is provided in the Datakey for assigning permissive (compatible) channels and inhibiting Yellow monitoring for required channels.
+The 2018KCL detects the presence of conflicting Green or Yellow signals on the AC field terminations between any two or more channels assigned to conflict.
 The monitoring circuitry is capable of detecting either full wave or positive and negative half-wave field signal outputs at the specified voltage levels.
+A Conflict fault places the 2018KCL into the fault mode illuminating the CONFLICT indicator, transferring the Output relay contacts to the fault position and enabling the Stop-Time output to the controller.

-1.2.2 24VDC MONITORING
+1.2.3 24VDC MONITORING (VDC)

 Sensing of the cabinet 24VDC supply is provided as specified in Section 4.2, Chapter 4 of the Caltrans Traffic Signal Control Equipment Specifications.
-When the 24VDC input falls below the specified voltage levels the Signal Monitor will enter the fault mode causing the Output relay contacts to close and enabling the Stop-Time output to the controller.
+When the 24VDC input falls below the specified voltage levels the 2018KCL will enter the fault mode illuminating the VDC indicator, transferring the Output relay contacts to the fault position and enabling the Stop-Time output to the controller.
 See Section 8.1.3.

-1.2.3 CONTROLLER WATCHDOG MONITORING (WDT ERROR)
+1.2.4 CONTROLLER WATCHDOG MONITORING (WDT)

 Sensing of the controller Watchdog output is provided as specified in Section 4.3 of the Caltrans Traffic Signal Control Equipment Specifications.
-When a logic transition is not sensed for the specified period (see Section 8.2) the Signal Monitor will enter the fault mode causing the Output relay contacts to close and enabling the Stop-Time output to the controller.
+When a logic transition is not sensed for the specified period (see Section 8.1.4) the 2018KCL will enter the fault mode illuminating the WDT indicator, transferring the Output relay contacts to the fault position and enabling the Stop-Time output to the controller.